Xiangyang1984/Gcluster/README.md

 	3074645	3074097	CDS	THI_RS14540	nitroreductase	NC_014145
 	...

 Run Gcluster again with the same options as the first run, but add the option "-start_at_map T".
-In the new figure, "All genes homologous to THI_RS14520 will have gene lable "moeA" in output figure if option "--unification_lable" set to "T".
+In the new figure, "All genes homologous to THI_RS14520 will have gene label "moeA" in output figure if option "--unification_label" set to "T".

 Exzample for editing the locus_tag in all_orthomcl.out file: